NKGachoki/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 7- create_global_variable contains script to create a new global variable File 8-true_knowledge contains script that prints the addition of 128 with value stored in env variable TRUEKNOWLEDGE, followed by new line
 File 9-divide_and_rule contains script that prints result of env variable POWER divided by env variable DIVIDE, followed by new line
+File 10-love_exponent_breath contains that displays result of env variable BREATH  to the power of env variable LOVE